mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 ::: info
 In the paragraphs to follow, we are going to use the `miactl` tool to show how to create a new Custom Resource.

+Make sure to [configure miactl](/cli/miactl/20_setup.md) before proceeding with the next steps.
 :::

 First of all, we need to create a new file that includes the marketplace information and the Custom Resource that we want to add.